Talk about Transformation: Jacob

 But it was also good.

-You see, God used that one event, that one perceived slight to show me something I had overlooked.
+You see, God used one perceived slight to show me something I had overlooked.
 He used it to expose my selfish tendencies, my desire for approval, my propensity to “accidentally” allow my left hand a peek or two at what my right hand was doing.

 He used it to expose my pride.
 My tendency to harbor bitterness.
 My inflated self-importance.
 And more.